XXGdragonXX/XXGdragonXX/README.md

 - 👋 Hi, I’m @XXGdragonXX
-- 👀 I’m interested in Health&fitness , Data science and sports
+- 👀 I’m interested in Health&fitness , Data science , KPOP and sports
 - 🌱 I’m currently looking for a job
 - 📫 How to reach me ...
 Mail - nishadchaoji@gmail.com